-- 2014: The two people who received the worst of the vitriol were Rey Mysterio and eventual winner Batista.
-With Rey, it was because he was the last entrant in the match and the fans realized runaway crowd-favorite Daniel Bryan wasn't going to be in it.
+2014: The two people who received the worst of the vitriol were Rey Mysterio and eventual winner Batista.
+With Rey, it was because he was the last entrant in the match and it was the the fans realized runaway crowd-favorite-to-win Daniel Bryan wasn't going to be in it.
 With Dave, it was a mishmash of factors — he won when Bryan was left out of it, one week after returning no less, and the fact that he would be winning was completely telegraphed.
 Many felt he hadn't earned the shot over the current roster after coming back so soon, and the match itself made it clear that he had a severe case of ring rust.
 Then there's the fact that he returned a face; fans tend to agree that while Batista's face work is above average at best, his heel work is where he really shines and what he clearly enjoys, and the above situation just made it too much of a cognitive dissonance to pan out (he himself admitted in interviews that he didn't want to return as a face but creative kept pushing for it, no doubt to capitalize on Guardians of the Galaxy).
 Combined with the fact that he was playing a face who was playing nice with The Authority, the most hated faction in the entire company, creating the sense that the Authority were outright manufacturing a controlled main event for WrestleMania, and when it comes down to it, Dave never stood a chance.
 When he turned heel, the resentment died down and turned into genuine heel heat and everyone was much, much happier, including Dave himself, though that didn't stop him from leaving over the Creative Differences months later.